mateirobescu/WeatherDataPipeline/readme.md

 The entire system runs inside a custom VPC, uses private subnets, and communicates securely using Secrets Manager, IAM roles, and Security Groups.

 ### History
-The ETL has a Get History lambda which fetches daily weather data for a specific city dating back to 01/01/2025 to give more data for better analysis.
+The project has a Get History lambda which fetches daily weather data for a specific city dating back to 01/01/2025 to give more data for better analysis.
 <p align="center">
   <img src="./docs/history_architecture.png" width="492">
 </p>